ERnsTL/flowd/README.md

 More, humans are terrible at writing, maintaining and understanding code, refer [a talk about this](https://www.youtube.com/watch?v=JhCl-GeT4jw).
 The solution proposed is not to fundamentally improve the way software is engineered, but to keep using conventional programming and just add another layer on top, namely to use AI to generate ever more piles of non-reusable custom application code.
 Unmentioned in the talk: For understanding and navigating it, one will need even more AI.
 The alternative, which FBP offers, is to go the other direction and keep applications on a humanly-understandable level by using these re-usable *black boxes*, which are individually all easily understandable, and connect them to compose software.
 FBP processing networks are humanly understandable also because they fit the steps, which a design team would use to break down the application's functionality, processing steps and data flows.

+## Philosophy

+Read the [Flowd Manifesto](./FLOWD_MANIFESTO.md) to understand the design principles and goals of this project.

 ## Installation and Running

 TODO Download